Universal Dynamic Regret and Constraint Violation Bounds for Constrained Online Convex Optimization: Conclusion

 \section{Conclusion}

-In this paper, we propose two online algorithms for the COCO problem, each offering sublinear regret and constraint violation bounds.
-These bounds improve upon the state-of-the-art results by providing the first universal dynamic regret bound while removing some restrictive assumptions about the constraint functions made in the literature.
-Our proposed algorithms are modular in nature, with a simple and streamlined analysis via the regret decomposition inequality.
-In future, it will be interesting to establish lower bounds that hold simultaneously for the universal regret and CCV and extend the algorithms to the bandit feedback settings.
+In this paper, we propose two different online algorithms for COCO, each achieving sublinear universal dynamic regret and cumulative constraint violation bounds.
+These bounds improve upon state-of-the-art results and remove the restrictive common feasibility assumption made in the literature.
+Our proposed algorithms have a modular structure and come with a simple and streamlined analysis using regret decomposition inequality.
+An important open direction is to establish simultaneous lower bounds on the universal dynamic regret and cumulative constraint violation.
+It will also be interesting to extend the proposed framework to bandit feedback settings.